Purpose of this Notice

 Who are we and what do we do?

 MCL is operated by Maclean Carmichael Limited (“MCL”) whose principal activities include providing accountancy related services to consumers.
 For more information click here.
 MCL is the data controller responsible for your personal information.
-MCL is an English company with registered company number: 07587675 and whose principal address is 101 Finsbury Pavement, London EC2A 1RS.
+MCL is an English company with registered company number: 07587675 and whose principal address is 70 Gracechurch Street, London EC3V 0XL.

 Controlling your personal information